MyHealth.Alberta.ca Network

 Your Role as a Parent

-• the way they’re physically touched by others
+• the way others physically touch them

 • the way their bodies feel to them